CMSgov/bcda-static-site/src/_pages/api-documentation/get-a-bearer-token.md

 If your request succeeds, you'll receive a 200 response with your bearer token in the response body.
 It'll be the full text string that follows "access_token."
 The token string below has been abbreviated for readability.

-“Expires_in” counts down the seconds remaining before the token expires, which is 20 minutes after it is generated.
-“Token_type: Bearer” is a fixed value.
+“expires_in” counts down the seconds remaining before the token expires, which is 20 minutes after it is generated. “token_type: bearer” is a fixed value.

 {% capture Snippet5 %}{% raw %}
 {